-The dietetic internship at WVU Medicine is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics accrediting agency for educational programs.
+The Masters/Dietetic Internship at WVU Hospitals is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics accrediting agency for educational programs.
 Completing an accredited undergraduate program, graduate program, and dietetic internship is required to be eligible to take the registration examination to become a registered dietitian, effective Jan.
 1, 2024.
 The examination requirements are set by the Commission on Dietetic Registration.
 The program is currently accredited through June 30, 2026.

 To become a registered dietitian nutritionist, a path of higher education is a must, as well as a dietetic internship from an ACEND-accredited program and passing the national registration examination.
 The pathway listed below is a common route many traditional students take, but it is not the only path to become a registered dietitian nutritionist (RDN).